areegelkholy/EDA-Developing-Rural-America/README.md

 - USDA Economic Research Service. *Natural Amenities Scale.* 2024.
 - Hirschman, Charles, and Elizabeth Mogford. *Immigration and the American Industrial Revolution.* 2009.

-For full references, see the report.
+For full references and findings, see the report.

 ---